arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-Notice how, `arbitraryNumber` is not an `int`.
-It's an arbitrary of an `int`.
-You cannot directly feed it to the `squareIsNotNegative(int n)` function.<br/>
+So, if `arbitraryNumber` is not neither an `int` nor a collection of `int`, you cannot directly feed it to the `squareIsNotNegative(int n)` function.<br/>
 This is one of the challenges in Property Testing.
-While in TDD you were used to manage values, in PBT you have often to deal with abstractions of values.<br/>
+While in TDD you can just manage values, in PBT you often have to deal with *abstractions* of values.<br/>

-If you are familiar with Functional Programming, this concept should not sound new: instead of operating on pri`int`s, you are lifing all the values to an elevated world, where you can operate on values in an effectful context.
-The effect the elevated world handles for you is randomicity.
+If you are familiar with Functional Programming, this concept should not sound new: instead of operating on primitive `int` types, you are lifing all the types to an elevated world, where you can operate in an effectful context.
+The effect the elevated world handles for you in Property Testing is *randomicity*.

 Let's inspect again the property test we wrote: